 So relax, take a deep breath and draw up your online marketing strategy one goal at a time, and you’ll be well on your way to success.

-Hopefully, you’re not wondering what a blog is, but to put it simply, a blog is a website where an individual or a group can publish their content to a wide audience in a more lax manner, think less suit and tie and more shirt and jeans.
-Unfortunately, many business owners think they have better things to do than blogging.
+Hopefully, you’re not wondering what a blog is, but simply, a blog is a website where an individual or a group can publish their content to a broad audience more laxly, think less suit and tie and more shirt and jeans.
+Unfortunately, many business owners believe they have better things to do than blogging.
 This comes from two key misconceptions:

 The reality is that maintaining a blog only takes a couple of hours each month.
 Of course, if you want to publish a new article every week, you can spend more time on this.
-The key, though, is to have a track record of consistently publishing quality content.
+The key is to have a track record of consistently publishing quality content.

 You don’t have to write your blog articles.
 Most businesses don’t.
 Content marketing is a specialised marketing discipline.
 It’s often more cost-effective to outsource your blogging to an experienced digital agency or even a freelance writer.